Sevada797/JS4hacking/Readme.md

 ### What are J4 Modules
-I was thinkng of something that during manual pentesting can help, without calling anything, and I came up with this idea, current Modules-pack is called **Reflection Hunter** However in future I may add other features...
+I was thinkng of something that during manual pentesting can help, without calling anything, and I came up with this idea, current Modules-pack is called **Reflection Hunter**

+However in future I may add other features, and eventually create new Modules-pack

 ---